jennis0/monster-wizard/README.md

-# monster-wizard
+# MonsterWizard
-MonsterWizard is a python tool to help you get the most out of your D&D homebrew and purchased PDFs, by allowing you to directly convert statblocks into a structured data format of your choice.
+MonsterWizard is a python tool to help you get the most out of D&D homebrew and purchased PDFs, by allowing you to directly convert statblocks into a structured data format of your choice.
+That can then be imported directly into virtual tabletops (or any other storage/visualisation solution of your choice).

 It currently supports
 - PNG
 - JPG
 - PDF

-MW makes use of AWS Textract to turn images of statblocks into text, this means you need to setup an AWS user in order to run it
+MonsterWizard handles PDFs natively and makes use of AWS Textract to turn images of statblocks into text, this means you need to setup an AWS user in order to run it over images
-The PDF import makes use of functionality from poppler, so this must be installed
+The PDF import makes use of functionality from poppler for debugging, so this must be installed to run in debug mode

-Once setup, MW can be used from either the command line, or from within a jupyter notebook
+Once setup, MonsterWizard can be used from either the command line, or from within a jupyter notebook

 ## Python Setup
 pip install -f requirements.txt